As a traveler, safety is always on your mind. And with all the scary things going on in the world at the moment, it is no wonder!

 Most of South America is considered way more dangerous than Europe, but I felt pretty safe there for 6 months back in 2013 (from Ecuador to Chile/Argentina).

-So, if you are concerned about your safety, try the top ten safest places to travel in 2017.
+So, if you are concerned about your safety, try the top ten safest places to travel in the world.
 But, don’t get too paranoid!